zanza00/learn-fp-ts/option/README.md

 # Option

 {% hint style="warning" %}
-You can find the complete example [here](https://codesandbox.io/s/github/zanza00/learn-fp-ts/tree/master/examples/option/intro?module=%2Fsrc%2Fintro.ts) in the files _intro.ts_ and _example.ts_

-It's recommended that you read this page before head there
+The code for this examples
 {% endhint %}

-`Option` represent a value that _maybe_ is present.
+`Option` represents a value that _maybe_ is present.
 Is roughly equivalent to `const a: T | undefined`

-for example accessing the first element of an array can be `undefined`
+for example, accessing the first element of an array can be `undefined`

 ```typescript
 const arr: number[] = [];